BlanahrAbarstyrn/spb_cargo_mgmt/README.md

 # Safety Buffer:
 - Sam's ability to move and maneuver is severely impacted at or over maximum weight capacity
 - Select a buffer for the app to factor in when determining cargo optimization to prevent fully maxing out
-- The most conservative buffer is to not get within 60kg of max weight
+- The most conservative buffer is to not get within 60kg of max weight (Green "Safe Load Weight" status)

 # Credits: